 A highlight of the interior are the tombs and mausoleums of British kings and queens, as well as those of notable Britons such as Lady Chapel, Isaac Newton, and Charles Darwin.

 One of the most well-known sections is "Poet’s Corner": with the audioguide (audioguides) you can find the tombs of the literary greats such as Charles Dickens, William Shakespeare, Geoffrey Chaucer, Samuel Johnson, and Rudyard Kipling.

 THE TOWER OF LONDON

-William the Conqueror built the Tower of London as a fortification towards the end of the 11th century and it has evolved ever since.
+Next stop of this audioguide (audioguides), the Tower of London was built by William the Conqueror as a fortification towards the end of the 11th century and it has evolved ever since.